Adel-Alhassani/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A console application for a two-player Tic Tac Toe game written in Java
+A console application for a Tic Tac Toe game written in Java